StealthViper/Self-Driving-Car/README.md

 # Self-Driving-Car
-A simple Self Driving Car created in Python
+A simple Self Driving Car created using Behavioral Cloning